 Actually, it’s not all grim stories about locking people up in dark, musty storehouses.
 In some parts of northern Japan, they believed that a 神 kami spirit would inhabit the kura and any family member that attracted its gaze would be rewarded with good luck.

 More importantly, as the population declines in rural communities, people buy up old abandoned farmhouses as second homes and often these estates have kura with old family heirlooms accumulated over time.
-These are a boon to historians when hitherto unknown documents, works of art, and samurai armor and swords are discovered.
+These are a boon to historians when heretofore unknown documents, works of art, and samurai armor and swords are discovered.

-Where to Check Out Kura
+Where to See Kura

 You can find kura all over the country, even in central Tokyo, but there are a few spots around Japan that are particularly famous for having large concentrations of these traditional storehouses.